Does Romanian football have a racism problem? | DW | 10.12.2020

 Such incidents of xenophobia are not isolated.
 FCSB's stadium announcer was forced to resign in 2012 after he played racists chants through the loudspeaker — a case that made it all the way to FIFA.

-The coach at the time was the former Bundesliga player Laurențiu Reghecampf.
-From his time at Energie Cottbus, he would have been familiar with the efforts to combat xenophobia in the stands there.
-But he did nothing to counter racism in the stands.
+Former Bundesliga player Laurențiu Reghecampf was the coach of the club at the time.
+From his days at Energie Cottbus, he would have been familiar with the efforts to combat xenophobia in the stands there.
+But he did nothing to counter racism on the terraces at FCSB.

-Not only Reghecampf, but also his former teammate at then-Bundesliga club Energie Cottbus, Vasile Miriuța, seems to have quickly forgotten what he experienced in eastern Germany.
+Not only Reghecampf, but also his former teammate at then-Bundesliga club Energie Cottbus, Vasile Miriuta, seems to have quickly forgotten what he experienced in eastern Germany too.
 As coach of Dinamo Bucharest, Miriuta once referred to a Congolese player from his own team as a "gypsy."

 Steaua Bucharest, Romania's most famous club and now known as FCSB, have had to deal with numerous racist incidents.